paul-di/samples/README.md

 ## Simple map reduce
 Write ETL code that transforms csv file to orc format.
 You should use Hadoop MapReduce Framework and Java.
 All data format errors should be logged.
-Write *create external table* hive query for orc file.
+Write *"create external table"* hive-query for orc file.
 Csv file format:

 |    Name     |   Balance   |   isActive   |